Jeff Fatt

 Jeffrey Wayne Fatt (born 21 July 1953) is an Australian musician and actor.
 He was a member of the children's group The Wiggles from its founding in 1991 to 2012, and was also in the 1980s and 1990s pop band The Cockroaches with fellow Wiggle Anthony Field.

 He was the oldest member of the original Wiggles line up.
 Fatt was also known for falling asleep on stage, causing the other members (and later on the audience) to utter the iconic Wiggles catchphrase "Wake Up, Jeff!", which was also the title of one of their songs, as well as the title of one of their videos and albums.

 Early life and education

-The second youngest of four, Fatt's Chinese parents Norma Wong Yee and Oscar Fatt owned a large retail store in Casino, New South Wales.
+The third of four children, Fatt's Chinese parents Norma Wong Yee and Oscar Fatt owned a large retail store in Casino, New South Wales.
 His great-grandfather immigrated to Sydney, Australia in 1896, becoming a prosperous banana businessman.
 Fatt had aspirations to become an architect, and earned a Bachelor of Arts in industrial design.
 Anthony Field described him as a "bush kid" who "first learned to let his keyboard do most of the talking".